MobleyLab/chemper/docs/api/index.rst

 SMIRKSifier
 ------------

-Lets assume you have a few clusters of fragments that you want assigned the same force field parameter.
+Let's assume you have a few clusters of fragments that you want assigned the same force field parameter.
 For example, you could have clusters of carbon-carbon bonds based on the type of bond between them (single, double, etc).